-The other parts of the plant (leaves and stems) can also be used, but the seeds have higher volumes of the precious properties (oils) of the Anise.
+The other parts of the plant (leaves and stems) can also be used, but the seeds have higher volumes of Anise's precious properties (oils).
 Thus the seeds are most often used.

 How much to Consume?

-- To boost low milk supply: Take about 6 teaspoons of Anise seeds each day for the first 4 to 6 days.
+- To boost low milk supply: Take about six teaspoons of Anise seeds daily for the first 4 to 6 days.
 Continue regular dosing after that.
-Always remember that each and every person reacts differently to the herb.
+Always remember that every person reacts differently to the herb.
 Keep an eye on the effects Anise has on you and your baby.

-- To keep milk supply constant: Consume at least 3 teaspoons of Anise daily.
+- To keep your milk supply constant: Consume at least three teaspoons of Anise daily.

 Ways to use Anise

-- Anise Tea: Take a teaspoon crushed Anise seed and add to a cup of boiling water.
+- Anise Tea: Take a teaspoon of crushed Aniseed and add it to a cup of boiling water.
 Let it steep for 10 minutes.
 Dosage: 1 to 2 cups per day

-- Anise Oil: The Anise oil can be used in cooking or baking.
+- Anise Oil: Anise oil can be used in cooking or baking.

-- Syrup: Anise syrup is used mostly for the relief of coughs or congestion.
+- Syrup: Anise syrup is mainly used to relieve coughs or congestion.
 If you’re not a tea person, then a spoon of Anise syrup is just as beneficial as it contains all of its precious properties.
-Dosage: Take 1 to 3 spoons of Anise syrup, up to three times per day.
+Dosage: Take 1 to 3 spoons of Anise syrup up to three times per day.

-- Tincture: Tinctures are a concentrated form of the herb, which has an extended shelf life of several years.
-Vodka is used to aid in the release of the essential components.
-Do not worry about the alcohol intake, as it will be in such small amounts that it is not harmful at all.
+- Tincture: Tinctures are concentrated herbs with an extended shelf life of several years.
+Vodka is used to aid in the release of essential components.
+Do not worry about alcohol intake, as it will be in such small amounts that it is not harmful.
 Dosage: 20 to 40 drops can be taken up to 3 times per day, directly under the tongue or in juice or even water.

-- Anise Seed Milk: Drop a teaspoon Anise seed in a warm glass of milk.
+- Anise Seed Milk: Drop a teaspoon of Anise seed in a warm glass of milk.

 - Chew Anise seeds in the morning for fresh breath.

-- Suck on Anise seeds for a sore throat.
+- Suck on Aniseeds for a sore throat.
 It’s perfect as lozenges.

 - Prepare a bath with some Anise seed.
-It’s perfect for rashes, bites, infections, cuts, and headaches.
+It’s ideal for rashes, bites, infections, cuts, and headaches.

 4 cups cake flour